lukewarmCoder/Photos32/README.md

     cd Photos32
     ```

+    **Note:** If the PAT method doesn't work, you can always just download the Zip file manually.
+Just be sure to rename the extracted folder from "Photos32-main" to "Photos32".

 ### Step 2: Set the path to your JavaFX SDK

 1. Identify the path to the lib/ folder inside the JavaFX SDK.